Allegra Spender: Climate action

+Tax reform

 Since entering parliament, Spender has also been a vocal advocate for economic and tax reform.
-She has twice addressed the National Press Club of Australia on economic policy issues, making the case for broad tax reform in January 2024 and for ‘economic reform from the sensible centre’ in October 2024.
+She has twice addressed the National Press Club of Australia on economic policy issues, making the case for broad tax reform in January 2024 and for 'economic reform from the sensible centre' in October 2024.
 Spender has undertaken her own tax roundtable process during the 47th parliament, working with experts such as former Treasury secretary Ken Henry and ANU Tax and Transfer Policy Institute director Robert Breunig – as well as business groups, unions, and community groups.
 She has been outspoken in her support for lowering income taxes and replacing stamp duty with land tax.
 In her second National Press Club of Australia address in October 2024, Spender set out an economic reform agenda that included: (i) making it easier to do business by reducing red tape; (ii) ramping up innovation and investment in early stage companies; (iii) improving the integrity of government spending – especially infrastructure; and (iv) reforming the tax system.
 In late 2024 she released her own tax green paper into the Australian taxation system and lead a push to change the definition of a small business from one with 15 employees to 25 employees.

 Spender is a member of the House of Representatives Standing Committee on Economics and the Joint Standing Committee on Migration.
 She has made significant additional contributions to reports made by the committees during the 47th parliament, including in relation to the Better Competition, Better Prices Inquiry and the Migration, Pathway to Nation Building Inquiry.

+Spender opposes the 2018 GST reform.

+Spender revealed her tax proposals through a white paper released on 11 March 2026.

 Integrity in politics

 Spender has campaigned strongly on integrity – including the establishment of the National Anti-Corruption Commission and the improvement of behaviour in parliament.
-She has described Question Time as a “complete waste of time” labelling the practice as the “biggest disappointment” from her time in politics and criticising the behaviour in parliament as “unlike any workplace I’ve ever been in”.
+She has described question time as a "complete waste of time", labelling the practice as the "biggest disappointment" from her time in politics and criticising the behaviour in parliament as "unlike any workplace I've ever been in".
 In October 2024, Spender resigned her membership of the Qantas Chairman's Lounge and the Virgin equivalent, saying it was time to end the practice of politicians accepting airline upgrades.